 Buckle up, buttercup.
 We’re about to take a trip with Ira Riklis around the world to look at the progress being made in the development of self-driving cars.
 Big names like Tesla, Ford, Honda, BMW, Nissan, Audi, and Mercedes-Benz are all in the race and jockeying for position.
 GM and Google’s Waymo are considered by many to be at the top of the list, with potential car-on-the-street start dates as early as 2019.

-What Is a Self-Driving Car?
+What Is A Self-Driving Car?

 In case you haven’t been keeping up, the self-driving car may be the greatest technological advancement in travel since the internal combustion engine.
-A combination of traditional machinery action and computerized sensors and monitors, the highly controversial vehicle can sense its environment, analyze the control options, and react with the necessary changes faster and more reliably than any human.
+A combination of traditional machinery action and computerized sensors and monitors, the highly-controversial vehicle can sense its environment, analyze the control options, and react with necessary changes faster and more reliably than any human.
 It is being promoted as safer, faster and more convenient than anything we have on the road today.

 How Does It Work?

 The variety of designs being developed focus on different strengths.
 Some employ the use of advanced sensors in various locations around the vehicle, and can ‘see’ other cars, traffic flow and potential obstacles for hundreds of yards around them.
 Others, like Google’s Waymo, relies heavily on maps and online input and updates.
-Combined with heavy computing power and logical reasoning, the self-driving cars can process input information almost instantly and generate an immediate response.
+Combined with heavy computing power and logical reasoning, self-driving cars can process input information almost instantaneously and generate an immediate response.